leezhenghui/calltracer/README.md

 ## Waf

-A WAF script is provided here, which is to enable the tool on a program which using waf compiler framework, e.g: the earlier of node.js and node.js bindings implements.
-Here is some example flamegraph images, which I was using for node v0.1.15(a baby phase node.js impl which still using waf as compiler framework, simple extension design, and event-loop still based on libev and libeio, and  also, this version node.js is the first edition providing the programming API docs) implementation debugging.
-As the trace is huge, I generate these diagrams by cutting down some V8 traces.
+A WAF script is provided in this tool, which aim to enable the tool on a program using waf compiler framework, e.g: the early(initial) phase of node.js and node.js bindings implements.
+Here is some example flamegraph images, which I ever used for node v0.1.15(a quite old node.js impl based on waf, provides a very simple C/C++ binding extension, the event-loop is still running under libev and libeio) implementation debugging.
+Since the trace size a little bit large, I generate these diagrams by cutting down most of V8 trace points.

 ### Node.js v0.1.15 Init